HDrizzle/stack_machine/README.md

 6. `GPRAM-ADDR-A` - GPRAM - Address bits 0 - 7
 7. `GPRAM-ADDR-B` - GPRAM - Address bits 8 - 15
 8. `GPIO-READ` - Reads GPIO input pins
-9. Reads value from stack at ToS - offset.
-Used by the `OFFSET-READ` instruction.

 First iteration of how the bus timing will work
 <img src="images/bus_timing_drawing.jpg"></img>